bellmatthewf/bellmatthewf/README.md

 Howdy!
 My name is Matt :wave:.
 I'm a Software Engineer at [PartnerStack](https://partnerstack.com/), a Toronto startup that powers partner programs for tech companies.

 Unfortunately, there isn't much to see here.
-All of the work I've done is in private repositores.
+All of the work that I've done is in private repositories.

-Feel free to check out my analytics portfolio [website](https://www.matthewbellanalytics.com/) from when I was working as a data analyst :smile:
+Feel free to check out my old analytics portfolio [website](https://www.matthewbellanalytics.com/) from when I was working as a data analyst :smile:

 ## Get in touch